Science foundation year

 30 credits

-The module provides an essential introduction to the biological and chemical sciences, through the study of introductory chemistry, biochemistry, organic and inorganic chemistry, cells, tissues, body systems, physical chemistry, genetics and evolution.
-It also introduces some of the relevant tools and techniques used in modern biology and chemistry.
+This module is designed to provide an essential introduction to the biological sciences, through the study of biochemistry, cells, tissues, body systems, and genetics.
+It also introduces some of the relevant tools and techniques used in modern biology.

 Future Skills